3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Related Work

-\mypara{Generative Models with Audio} To improve the diversity and realism of audio-driven 3D facial animation, recent work has increasingly adopted generative formulations that model the conditional distribution from speech audio to facial motion.
-VQ-VAE–based methods (e.g., Learn2Listen~\cite{LearningToListen}, DEEPTalk~\cite{kim2024deeptalk}) discretize facial motion into latent code sequences and sample them conditioned on audio, while diffusion-based approaches (e.g., FaceDiffuser~\cite{stan2023facediffuser}, DiffPoseTalk~\cite{sun2024diffposetalk}, DiffusionTalker~\cite{chen2023diffusiontalker}, FaceTalk~\cite{aneja2024facetalk}) generate motion by progressively denoising from Gaussian noise, yielding higher variation and realism.
-Despite these advances in lip synchronization, existing methods typically enhance expressivity along other dimensions.
-For instance, EMOTE~\cite{danvevcek2023emotional} focuses on modeling emotional facial expressions, while DiffPoseTalk explores audio-driven head-pose dynamics as a separate component.
-We therefore propose an integrated framework that unifies these three components for comprehensively enhancing expressive 3D talking avatar generation.
+\mypara{Audio-driven Generative Models} To improve the diversity and realism of audio-driven 3D facial animation, recent works increasingly adopt generative formulations that model the conditional distribution from speech audio to facial motion.
+In particular, diffusion-based approaches (e.g., FaceDiffuser~\cite{stan2023facediffuser}, DiffPoseTalk~\cite{sun2024diffposetalk}, DiffusionTalker~\cite{chen2023diffusiontalker}, FaceTalk~\cite{aneja2024facetalk}) generate motion by progressively denoising from Gaussian noise, yielding more diversity and realism.
+Among them, some works mainly focus on lip synchronization, while others emphasize emotional facial expressions or head-pose dynamics separately.
+For instance, EMOTE~\cite{danvevcek2023emotional} focuses on modeling emotional facial expressions, while DiffPoseTalk~\cite{sun2024diffposetalk} explores audio-driven head-pose dynamics as a separate component.
+Despite these improvements in expressivity, existing methods still lack an integrated framework that jointly addresses identity consistency, expression, pose, and detail, especially for unseen subjects.
+Therefore, we present an integrated flow-matching framework with audio-rich representations and decoupled plug-in semantic control for expressive 3D talking avatar generation.